sravanchandra24/Library-Management-System/README.md

 Copy code
 git commit -m "Description of changes" git push origin feature-name
-Create a pull request for review.
+Open a pull request for review.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any inquiries, feel free to reach out at:
+If you have questions or suggestions, feel free to reach out:

 Email: your-email@example.com
 GitHub: YourUsername
-Enjoy exploring the Library Management System! 😊